wysiib/automaplon/readme.md

 Overview of ported classes

-* [X] Automaton
+* [X] Automaton [2019-03-17]
-  * Note: Original Java implementation held a Unicode interval and a destination which could be reduced by combining overlapping intervals of adjacent states.
+  * Note: The original Java implementation held a Unicode interval and a destination for transitions which could be reduced by combining overlapping intervals of adjacent states.
 Since we unfold ranges (see ~~*Transition*~~), Automaton#reduce() is not ported.
 * [ ] AutomatonMatcher